hphelion/documentation/cloudos/supportmatrix.md

 This topic identifies the supported hardware and software for the current release of HP Cloud OS, including information needed to set up the hardware and software.

-Internal test of cache control: kfjdkfkdkjfkdkjfkdjk fkdkjfkdkj kdjfkjdkjk kjdkfjkdjfkdjk !
+Internal test of cache control: Stevie Ray Vaughan

 * [Server Infrastructure](#server-infrastructure)